danielelozzi/SPEED/README.md

 ## Description

 This project provides a graphical user interface (GUI) for processing and analyzing eye-tracking data from Pupil Labs devices.
-It allows users to load recording data, segment it based on events, calculate various metrics (related to fixations, blinks, pupil diameter, and saccades), generate plots, and create an overlay video with gaze points and event information.
+It allows users to load recording data, segment it based on events, calculate various metrics, generate plots, and create an overlay video.
+A key feature is its **AI-powered Region of Interest (ROI) tracking**, which uses YOLO for object detection and SAM (Segment Anything Model) for defining and tracking custom objects.

 ## How It Works

 The application uses Tkinter to create a user-friendly interface.
 Here's a breakdown of the main components and how they interact:

 1.  **Data Preparation**:
-    *   The user selects a `Data` folder (from the Pupil Labs recording) and an optional `Enrichment` folder.
+    *   The user selects a `Data` folder (from the Pupil Labs recording) and one or more optional `Manual Enrichment` folders.
-    *   The application creates a unified `files` directory, intelligently merging files from both sources.
-For example, it prioritizes `gaze.csv` and `fixations.csv` from the enrichment folder if available.
+    *   The application creates a unified `files` directory in the output folder, intelligently merging files from all sources.
+It distinguishes between raw data (e.g., `gaze_raw.csv`) and data from enrichment folders (e.g., `gaze_enr_0.csv`).

+2.  **AI-Powered ROI Definition (Optional)**:
+    *   The application integrates **YOLOv8** for object detection and tracking and **SAM** for precise segmentation.
+    *   Users can define ROIs in multiple ways:
+        *   **YOLO Class Tracking**: Add a standard object class (e.g., "person", "laptop") to track all instances of that object throughout the video.
+        *   **Interactive AI Window**: Play the video with live YOLO detections and simply click on the objects you want to track.
+        *   **Custom Object Definer (SAM)**: For objects not in the YOLO model, pause the video on any frame, click on the desired object, and SAM will segment it, allowing it to be tracked.

-2.  **Event Editing (Optional)**:
+3.  **Advanced Event Editing (Optional)**:
-    *   A simple event editor allows the user to review the recording, add new event markers, or remove existing ones.
-This helps in refining the data segmentation.
+    *   An advanced event editor allows the user to review the recording frame-by-frame.
+    *   It displays the video alongside a table of events, enabling users to **add, delete, rename, move, or merge** event markers with precision.

-3.  **Analysis & Output Generation**:
+4.  **Analysis & Output Generation**:
     *   The script segments the data based on the events defined in `events.csv`.
-    *   For each segment, it calculates 16 different eye-tracking metrics (e.g., number of fixations, mean pupil diameter).
+    *   For each segment, it calculates various eye-tracking metrics.
+    *   If AI ROIs are defined, it runs the tracking and calculates specific metrics for each tracked object (e.g., number of fixations on the object, mean pupil diameter while looking at the object).
-    *   It generates PDF plots for each event, including gaze/fixation heatmaps and pupillometry timeseries.
-    *   It produces a final summary video (`final_video_overlay.mp4`) that shows the original recording overlaid with gaze points, gaze path, active events, and a live pupil diameter chart.
+    *   It produces a final summary video (`final_video.mp4`) that shows the original recording overlaid with raw gaze points, gaze path, and the polygons of all tracked AI ROIs.
     *   All calculated metrics are saved to an Excel file (`Speed_Lite_Results.xlsx`).
+    *   A detailed analysis for each AI-tracked object is saved in a separate file (`ROI_Analysis_Results.xlsx`).

 ### Data Structure

 The application is designed to work with the data structure produced by Pupil Labs recording software.
 It primarily requires the following folders and files:

 *   **Data Folder**: The main folder containing the raw recording data (e.g., `gaze.csv`, `fixations.csv`, `blinks.csv`, `world_timestamps.csv`, and the `external.mp4` video).
-*   **Enrichment Folder (Optional)**: A folder containing enriched or post-processed data, such as a corrected `gaze.csv` or `fixations.csv`.
+*   **Manual Enrichment Folder (Optional)**: A folder containing enriched or post-processed data, such as a corrected `gaze.csv` or `fixations.csv`.

 ## Usage